 Edmunds & Company Log Home Restoration are the log home problem-solvers!
 No matter what ails your treasured cabin or home, we can help.
 Our experienced, knowledgeable team offers repair and restoration services for all sizes of log homes, cabins and buildings.
 Don’t settle for anything less than the best when it comes to your family legacy, your log home.

 With over 40 years of experience, we’ve pretty much uncovered just about every type of problem possible in a log cabin or home.
 However, certain problems are very common in Wisconsin, Minnesota and the surrounding areas we service.

 No matter what the problem, Edmunds & Company Log Home Restorations has the experience, knowledge and expertise in a wide range of services to fix it.

 A log home isn’t just a dwelling.
 It’s a family legacy, a treasured investment.
 It’s a place you go to relax, to enjoy life in the outdoors.
 Make sure your log home or cabin is restored to perfection.
 Call the experienced log home restoration professionals at Edmunds & Company for an estimate.
-Serving Minnesota, Wisconsin and nearby areas with log home repair and restoration services.
+Serving Northeast Minnesota, Northwest Wisconsin, and nearby areas with log home repair and restoration services.

 See some common problems below and our recommended solutions.